Guidap/BQueue/README.md

             );
 ```

-if you need to inject dependencies in your worker you can use a method who return the worker instance ($this):
+if you need to inject dependencies in your worker you can use a method and use 'calls' in the service declaration:

 ```sh
 // MyBundle/Workers/ExampleWorker.php